Pregnant in College — Impossible, or Perfect Timing?

 - Check with your college’s residential services team for availability of family housing.

-- Apply for Social Housing
+- Apply for social housing.

 Republic of Ireland:

-- Apply for Housing Assistance Payment (HAP)
+- Apply for a Housing Assistance Payment (HAP).

-- Apply for Rent Supplement
+- Apply for Rent Supplement.

-- Apply for Local Authority and Social Housing
+- Apply for Local Authority and Social Housing.

 -